 If you’ve just begun a new job, it’s a bit hit-or-miss how lenders will view your new employment opportunity.
 More often than not, lenders like to see a two-year work history at the same company or within the same industry.
 Once you have a job though, lenders do view your job as permanent and ongoing which works in your favor.

-If you only had a brief employment gap after a long history of steady employment, you’ll likely find a lender who won’t hold that against you.
+If you only had a brief employment gap after a long history of steady employment, you’ll likely find a mortgage who won’t hold that against you.
 Again, responses to this situation may vary, which is why it’s important to shop around for the right mortgage loan.
 You can prequalify for a loan with more than one lender to get an idea of what loan amount each lender is likely to approve you for.
 Then you can focus on applying for mortgages with the lenders who are more likely to give you a favorable loan amount and interest rate.

 If you are currently unemployed or lack a consistent source of income, it’s important that you plan carefully before you make the leap into homeownership.
 Buying a home is a big responsibility and will majorly impact your finances.